 The tourist information centre is just to the left of the Town Hall.

 Behind the town hall is an orange building.
 This is the market hall.
-Upstairs is a Caprybo supermarket (sadly not a Capybara supermarket) and downstairs there are interesting food stalls.
+Upstairs is a supermarket and downstairs there are interesting food stalls.
 The market closes for siesta (I think from about 2 til 4.30).
 This is a great place to go for local products, such as cheese from the Pyrenees and local sausages.

 Museum of Navarre

-Further downhill from the market hall is the Museum of Navarre.
-This is a cool museum, located in the 16th century Our Lady of Mercy hospital.
-It contains relics and treasures from Navarre.
+Downhill from the town hall is the Museum of Navarre.
+This is a great, local museum, located in the 16th century Our Lady of Mercy Hospital.
+It contains relics and treasures from Navarra.

-Inside the museum you can the world’s oldest map, lots of interesting paleolithic relics from the area, some beautiful relics from Navarran religious houses, Roman mosaics, old statues from the Cathedral and lots and lots of local art.
+Inside the museum you can the world’s oldest map, lots of interesting paleolithic relics from the area, some beautiful relics from Navarran religious houses, Roman mosaics, old statues from the Cathedral, a Goya painting and lots and lots of local art.
 I particularly liked the Oriz Murals, which used to encircle a wall in an old palace.
 These show very detailed scenes from the Schmalkaldic Saxony War, with all the tiny troops lined up for battle.

 The Museum of Navarre is an interesting tourist attraction with enough to occupy a visitor for an hour or two.
 The only thing about the museums is that the signs are only in Spanish and Basque, so I had to go online to their website to find out what I was looking at and why it was important.